-Figure Preparation.
+Figure preparation.
 To ensure the highest quality print production, please upload figures (graphs, charts, illustrations, and halftones) as separate image files using TIFF or EPS formatting.
 Images should follow the minimum resolutions: 1200 dpi (dots per inch) for black and white line art (simple bar graphs, charts, etc.); 600 dpi for combination halftones (photographs that also contain line art such as labeling or thin lines); 300 dpi for halftones (black and white photographs).
-Do not submit figures in the following formats: JPEG, GIF, Excel, Lotus 1-2-3, PowerPoint, PSD, CRD, PCT, BMP.
+For highest quality, avoid submitting fi les in the following formats: JPEG, GIF, Excel, Lotus 1-2-3, PowerPoint, PSD, CRD, PCT, BMP.
 Graphs must show an appropriate grid scale.
 Each axis must be labeled with both the quantity measured and the unit of measurement.
 Figure captions (figure number, title, and description) should be detailed (see APA Manual) and should not be included in the image itself but instead provided in word processor text to enable typesetting.
 They may be located on the page below the figure if format permits, or on separate pages at the end of the manuscript document.

-Color Figures.
-Color figures must be submitted in a CMYK colorspace, and at least 600 dpi.
-Do not submit color figures as RGB.
+Color figures.
+Color figures must be submitted in a RGB colorspace.
+Do not submit color figures as CMYK.
 All color figures will be reproduced in full color in the online edition of the journal at no cost to authors.
-Authors are requested to pay the cost of reproducing color figures in the print issue of the journal.
+Authors are required to pay the cost of reproducing color figures in the print issue of the journal.
 There is no charge for black and white figures in the print journal; figures that reproduce well in black and white as well as color are recommended.
 Please contact firstname.lastname@example.org for further information.

 Conditions of Manuscript Submission